Arhunov/rag-mistral-k8s/README.md

 ## Getting Started

 ### Prerequisites
-*   Docker & Docker Compose
+*   Docker
 *   Kubernetes (e.g., Minikube)
 *   `kubectl`

-### Option 1: Local Development with Docker Compose

-This method is recommended for quick local setup and testing.
+*   Python

+    ### **General instructions.
+In both cases, it is necessary to deploy the application.**

 1.  **Clone the Repository:**
     ```bash
     git clone https://github.com/Arhunov/rag-mistral-k8s.git
     cd rag-mistral-k8s
     ```
+2.  **Download models:** Edit download_models.py to set your HF token and chosen models.
+    ```bash
+    pip install huggingface_hub
+    python download_models.py
+    ```
-2.  **Prepare Data:** Place your PDF documents into the `docs-pdf/` directory.
+3.  **Prepare Data:** Place your PDF documents into the `docs-pdf/` directory.
 Note that the original prompts are optimized for python technical documentation; you may need to adjust them for your specific data.

+    ---

+    ### Option 1: Local Development with Docker Compose

+    This method is recommended for quick local setup and testing.

-3.  **Launch Services:**
+4.  **Launch Services:**
     ```bash
     docker-compose up --build
     ```
-4.  **Index Documents:** In a separate terminal, execute the indexing script.
+5.  **Index Documents:** In a separate terminal, execute the indexing script.
     ```bash
     # This command connects to the running backend container and runs the script
     docker-compose exec backend python update.py